 In the event that a company has acted illegally, engaged in fraudulent activity, or acted oppressively toward one of its members, the member who takes the issue before the courts only needs to represent 20 percent of the company membership interest or shares.
 In this case, a court could decide that the dissolution of the business is unnecessary and suggest alternative solutions to the problem, like a buyout of the injured party.

 Limited liability companies can usually only be dissolved by a member if that member can prove that the company is no longer able to conduct business in while still conforming to its operating agreement or articles of organization.

 If you need help with understanding whether your business partner can push you out, you can post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.